 From passport requirements to WiFi at sea, articles in our First Time Cruiser series aim to answer questions and offer tips to those new to cruising, but we bet there is something for even the most experienced of cruisers in each of these articles.
 We've got information about tips/gratuities, what to pack, price drops, passports, sea-sickness, and more!

 Among the most common reasons people give for not taking a cruise vacation is seasickness.
-While it's true that you're on a moving ship, it's nothing like going on your friend's fishing boat, the movements are slow and much less pronounced.
-On newer ships don't even feel like they're moving.
-Let's look into why seasickness is rarely an issue and what to know so you're prepared just in case you feel a bit too much motion in the ocean... read more
+While it's true that you're on a moving ship, it's nothing like going on your friend's fishing boat: the movements are slow and much less pronounced.
+On newer ships you often don't even feel like they're moving.
+Let's look into why seasickness is rarely an issue and what you can do - from picking the right cabin, to wearing Sea-Bands - so you're prepared just in case you feel a bit too much motion in the ocean... read more

 I get a lot of questions about taking a first cruise, so this time I wanted to turn the conversation back around a bit - people other than me have great cruise tips too.
 A week or so ago I reached out on social media and asked Reddit users on r/cruise the following question: